,

 • Nikki Wilkins +

-4 Beat yoga
+4 Beat + nidra

-Sunday | 1130
+Sunday | 1130-1300

 In 2010 a physiotherapist ordered me to yoga to try and fix my knee - weak quads and imbalances had caused patella tracking and dislocation injuries since my teens.
 As so many yoga stories go, the knee improved, and then everything about my life began to change.
 From hot yoga, forrest, Jivamukti and Ashtanga, I tried it all and on a quest to get closer to the philosophy and authenticity of yoga, and shook by his eclectic soundtracks I took Yogasana 200 hour TT in 2015 with Stewart Gilchrist.